Hypercalcemia - discharge

 When you were in the hospital, you were given fluids through an IV and drugs to help lower the calcium level in your blood.
 If you have cancer, you may have had treatment for that, as well.
 If your hypercalcemia is caused by a gland problem, you may have had surgery to remove that gland.

-After you go home, follow your doctor's instructions about making sure your calcium levels do not get high again.
+After you go home, follow your health care provider's instructions about making sure your calcium level does not get high again.

 You may need to drink a lot of liquids.

-- Make sure you drink as much water every day as your doctor recommends.
+- Make sure you drink as much water every day as your provider recommends.

 - Keep water next to your bed at night and drink some when you get up to use the bathroom.

-Your doctor may ask you to limit foods with a lot of calcium, or not to eat them at all for a while.
+Your provider may ask you to limit foods with a lot of calcium, or not to eat them at all for a while.

-- Eat fewer dairy foods (cheese, milk, yogurt, ice cream, etc.) or do not eat them at all.
+- Eat fewer dairy foods (such as cheese, milk, yogurt, ice cream) or DO NOT eat them at all.

-- If your doctor says you may eat dairy foods, do not eat dairy foods that have extra calcium added.
+- If your provider says you can eat dairy foods, DO NOT eat those that have extra calcium added.
 Read the labels carefully.

-To further keep your calcium levels from getting high again:
+To further keep your calcium level from getting high again:

-- Do not use antacids that have a lot of calcium in them.
+- DO NOT use antacids that have a lot of calcium in them.
 Look for antacids that have magnesium.
-Ask your doctor or nurse which ones are OK.
+Ask your provider which ones are OK.

 - Ask your doctor what medicines and herbs are safe for you to take.

-- If your doctor prescribes medicines to help keep your calcium level from getting too high again, take them the way your doctor tells you to.
+- If your doctor prescribes medicines to help keep your calcium level from getting too high again, take them the way you're told to.
 Call your doctor if you have any side effects.

 - Stay active when you get home.
-Your doctor will tell you how much activity and exercise are OK.
+Your provider will tell you how much activity and exercise are OK.

 You will probably need to get blood tests after you go home.

-Keep any follow-up appointments you make with your doctor.
+Keep any follow-up appointments you make with your provider.